 Dr. Tuakli-Wosornu specializes in interventional spine and sports medicine treatments, helping people achieve high physical and athletic performance at all stages of life through “holistic mind-body development” and therapies.
 She approaches her work with a sense of compassion and innovation.
 Physiatry allows “my experiences as a physician, athlete and public health advocate to dovetail,” she says.

-As a PM&R specialist, she is skilled in such innovative treatments as image-guided joint and spine injections, as well as platelet-rich plasma (PRP), a cutting-edge therapy that helps many athletes heal from injuries faster and better.
-PRP uses a patient’s own blood and platelets, which contain growth factor proteins known to help tissue heal.
-The physiatrist injects the material directly into the site of injury in a procedure that can be easily performed in the office setting.
+As a PM&R specialist, she is skilled in such innovative treatments as image-guided joint and spine injections, as well as regenerative treatments that help many athletes heal from injuries faster and better.
+Platelet-rich plasma (PRP)for example uses a patient’s own blood and platelets, which contain growth factor proteins known to help tissue heal.
+The physiatrist injects the material directly into the site of injury in a procedure that can be performed in the office setting.

-She has also done extensive community work and serves as the International Paralympic Committee’s inaugural welfare officer.
+Dr. Tuakli-Wosornu directs the Sports Equity Lab—a research group focused on dismantling inequities in sport (harassment, abuse, discrimination, and other harms) while amplifying sport’s role as a positive change agent in society.
+She has also done extensive community work and served as the International Paralympic Committee’s inaugural welfare officer at the 2016 Paralympic Games.
 She still treats people in her native West Africa, traveling home about twice per year.
 “There, preventive health remains underdeveloped, interventional spine care is absent, and the specialty of physiatry has yet to be developed,” says Dr. Tuakli-Wosornu, noting that she hopes to make an impact wherever she can.

 Dr. Wang is a cancer epidemiologist who studies the health outcomes and etiology of different types of cancers, especially hematopoietic malignancies.
 She is interested in the pattern of care, treatment and cost in older adults.
 She is also working on traffic exposure and genetic characteristics on the risk of cancer.